montanafowler/website/_painting-collections/2021-1-tree-series.md

 ---
 title: Tree Series
 subtitle: February 2021
-description: I began this series in December 2020.
-Each of these pieces in my tree series began as abstract paintings and slowly evolved into trees with mixed media techniques.
-I used collage, acrylic ink, spray paint, and acrylic paint pens on top of many layers of acrylic paint.
-The trees' sillouettes come from photos I took of trees in Wilder Ranch State Park in Santa Cruz, CA.
+description: Montana began this series in December 2020.
+Each of these pieces in her tree series began as abstract paintings and slowly evolved into trees with mixed media techniques.
+She used collage, acrylic ink, spray paint, and acrylic paint pens on top of many layers of acrylic paint.
+The trees' sillouettes come from photos she took of trees in Wilder Ranch State Park in Santa Cruz, CA.
 featured_image: /images/2021/tree-series/the_astronaut_18x24.jpg
 layout: painting-collection
 collection_featured_image: /images/2021/tree-series/series-cover.jpg